 This section describes Preset panel features and how to use them.
 It applies only when the PTZ Camera Control interface is in Shotbox mode (as opposed to Panel mode).
+For more information about the Presets page as it appears in Panel mode, refer to "Presets Page (in Panel Mode)" on page 21.

-Figure 9 shows the Presets page in Shotbox mode.
-The yellow circles identify buttons and areas of the user interface that are described in the sections that follow.
+Figure 14 shows the Presets page in Shotbox mode.
+The red circles identify buttons and areas of the user interface that are described in the sections that follow.
 If you are reading this document on a computer, tap the numbered buttons or areas of the diagram to jump to the descriptions.